usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 Commenters suggested a few additional State and international approaches to compliance that were not discussed in the NPRM.
 Though the Department reviewed and considered each of these approaches, it finds that they are not appropriate to adopt in subpart H of this part.
-First, Washington’s accessibility policy 250 and associated standard 251 require agencies to develop policies and processes to ensure compliance with the technical standard, including implementing and maintaining accessibility plans.
+First, Washington’s accessibility policy {% fn 250 %} and associated standard {% fn 251 %} require agencies to develop policies and processes to ensure compliance with the technical standard, including implementing and maintaining accessibility plans.
 As with Texas’s law and a more general policy-based approach, which are both discussed elsewhere in this appendix, Washington’s approach would not provide